 How and when you pay your premiums matter

 - Monthly payments.
-If you are young you may not be able to afford to pay your premiums in a lump sum, so a monthly payment plan can make health insurance accessible.
-Be aware that much like mobile phone plans, you do end up paying more in the long-term.
+If you can't afford to pay your premiums in a lump sum, a monthly payment plan can make health insurance accessible.
+Be aware that much like mobile phone plans, you do end up paying more in the long term.

 - Direct debit discounts.
 For much the same reason, some health funds offer discounts if you set up payments via direct debit rather than credit card due to the reduced administrative costs.

 Money saving tips